How to Evaluate and Repair Your HVAC System After a Coastal Storm in Wilmington NC

 The actions you take in the first hours after returning home determine both your safety and the potential for system salvage.

+⚠️ Critical Warning: Never turn on flooded HVAC equipment.
 Water and electricity create deadly combinations.
-Even if the water receded days ago, moisture remains inside electrical components.
+Even if water receded days ago, moisture remains inside electrical components.
 Energizing the system while wet causes shorts, fires, and electrocution hazards.
-Your first action should always be cutting power at the main breaker to all HVAC equipment.

-Contact an HVAC professional to thoroughly inspect the entire system including the ductwork to determine the extent of damage and determine the best course of action.
+Contact an HVAC professional in Wilmington to thoroughly inspect the entire system, including ductwork, to determine damage extent and the best course of action.
 Kool Ducts Heat & Air's 24/7 emergency service becomes essential during this period because waiting days or weeks means losing evidence and allowing corrosion to worsen.

 A thorough post-storm inspection goes far beyond just looking at the outdoor unit.
 The entire system requires evaluation because damage spreads throughout interconnected components.